-Tips for choosing your accommodation in Corralejo!
+Tips for choosing your holiday accommodation in Corralejo!

-I do recommend to book your stay in Corralejo in advance.
+I do recommend booking your stay in Corralejo in advance.
 Sometimes places are fully booked or you end up with another type of accommodation then you were looking for ie with a more expensive place or a shared room while you wanted to have a private room.
 Also, it saves you from wasting many precious hours in Corralejo searching for a place whilst carrying your luggage around.

 If you use booking.com, you´ll get the same price as when you book directly by your accommodation.
 Almost all accommodations in Corralejo are now listed on booking.com so make sure to book your preferred accommodation in time.
 Many times you can cancel free of charge within a reasonable time.

 In case you enjoyed this article and it helped you in some way, you can do something back if you like to book your stay.
-You can book through the search box below or by clikcing on one of the links in the above part.
+You can book through the search box below or by clicking on one of the links in the above part.
 I will earn a small commission and it won´t cost you anything more 🙂

-Places to eat in Corralejo
+Where to eat during your vacation in Corralejo

 Last but not least, foooood!
 After your active day around Corralejo, whether you have been surfing or not, you will be hungry!
 I have now written a post about the evening life and my favourite places to eat in Corralejo, please click here

-I am vegetarian and a budget traveller looking for places of the beaten track, so my choice might differ from other people.
+I am a vegetarian and a budget traveller looking for places of the beaten track, so my choice might differ from other people.
 However, in my experience, most recommendations in the post got appreciated very well by other people or tourists.
 I recommend vegetarian as well as a non-vegetarian choice.
 For more information about my style of travel, please click here.

 Link to places to eat and evening entertainment in Corralejo:

-See you soon in Corralejo
+See you soon in Corralejo!